The tranquil Avon Loop neighbourhood is a little pocket in the bend of the Ōtākaro-Avon River.

 New residential development is underway on some of the neighbourhood’s larger sites and a new childcare centre has recently opened on Bangor Street.
 A yoga and wellness centre is also currently under construction on the corner of Kilmore Street and Fitzgerald Avenue.

-The Avon Loop neighbourhood is within walking distance to a number of restaurants, bars and shopping facilities within the Central City core.
+The Avon Loop neighbourhood is within walking distance of a number of restaurants, bars and shopping facilities within the Central City core.